Quick answer

 10. End with reflection and future focus

 Endings shape memory.
 A Harvard Business Review study found that 28% of meetings create “hangovers”: negative lingering effects on energy and focus (Reed, Rogelberg, Hinds & Gray, 2025).
 These hangovers often arise when meetings close abruptly, leaving participants unclear or dissatisfied.
+What people remember about a meeting is disproportionately shaped by its final minutes, so an abrupt or muddled ending can undo much of the good work that came before it.

 An effective ending is not a rushed “any other business”.
 It is a pause to honour what has been achieved, to name commitments, and to point toward possibility.
 Even a few words of gratitude can shift the memory of a meeting from obligation to opportunity.
+A deliberate close also gives the group a shared sense of completion, which matters more than it sounds: without it, people carry the meeting’s unfinished feeling into whatever comes next, rather than setting it down.

 • Ask participants for a single word describing how they are leaving.
 The ritual is simple but grounding.